 What is the end user license?¶

-Streetmix has adopted two licenses: the software uses the GNU Affero General Public License v3.0 (AGPL), while the content uses a Creative Commons license.
+Streetmix has adopted two licenses: the software uses the GNU Affero General Public License v3.0 (AGPL), while the content uses a Creative Commons CC-BY-SA license.
 One or both of these licenses might apply to your situation.
 These licenses give you some essential rights for using Streetmix without having to explicitly ask us for permission.

-The BSD license is an open-source software license.
+The AGPL license is an open-source software license.
 This means you may copy, modify, and reuse the original code base, as long as the copyright remains with Streetmix LLC, and that you make your modified source code open if you host a publicly accessible service.